-The Corporation's target total direct compensation, which is the aggregate of salary, target annual bonus and estimated value of stock options and RSUs, for Marc Binet and Frank Fache, is competitive with the third quartile of the Comparative Group.
-The Corporation's target total direct compensation for Laurent Raskin is competitive with the second quartile of the Comparative Group.
-The CEO's and CFO's total direct compensation is in line with the first quartile of the Comparative Group.
+The Corporation's target total direct compensation, which is the aggregate of salary, target annual bonus and estimated value of stock options and RSUs is competitive with the lowest quartile of the Comparative Group.
+The CEO's, CFO's and Vice President, Business Unit - Eco-Friendly Materials' total direct compensation is in line with the lowest quartile of the Comparative Group and Vice President, Strategic Supply's total direct compensation is in line with the median quartile of the Comparative Group.